Wojtek Wolski: Washington Capitals

+Post-NHL career

+KHL

 Wolski signed with Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL) on May 20, 2013.
 After two successful seasons within Novgorod, he moved to Metallurg Magnitogorsk in signing a lucrative two-year deal on May 1, 2015.
 Wolski won the Gagarin Cup in 2016, his first season with Metallurg.
 On October 13, 2016, Wolski broke his neck and suffered a concussion in a freak accident during the game between Metallurg and Barys Astana, which left him unable to play for the rest of the season.

 In the 2018–19 season, Wolski contributed offensively on the top scoring line with 15 points through his first 18 games.
 However, with Metallurg exceeding their foreign player quota with the acquisition of Nick Shore, Wolski was released from his contract on October 19, 2018.
-As a free agent, Wolski made a return to previous club, Kunlun Red Star, agreeing to a two-year contract to continue in the KHL on October 27, 2018.
+As a free agent, Wolski made a return to his previous club, Kunlun Red Star, agreeing to a two-year contract to continue in the KHL on October 27, 2018.

 In the 2019–20 season, Wolski was limited to just 19 games with the Red Star through injury.
 In returning to health, Wolski left Kunlun and the KHL, securing a release on December 5, 2019.

+Czech Extraliga

 He signed a short-term contract to appear with Swiss National League club HC Ambrì-Piotta at the 2020 Spengler Cup before agreeing to a contract for the remainder of the season with Czech club, HC Oceláři Třinec of the Czech Extraliga on December 31, 2019.

 During an appearance on the Spittin' Chiclets podcast in December 2020, Wolski announced his retirement from professional hockey.